Skip to main content

 CBT for Insomnia

-Also known as: CBT-I, cognitive behavioural therapy for insomnia, sleep CBT
+Also known as: CBT-I, cognitive behavioural approach for insomnia, sleep CBT

-A structured psychological therapy for chronic insomnia, consisting of cognitive techniques (addressing unhelpful beliefs about sleep) and behavioural techniques (sleep restriction, stimulus control, sleep hygiene).
-Recommended by NICE as the first-line treatment for chronic insomnia in adults, including menopausal women.
+A structured psychological approach for chronic insomnia, consisting of cognitive techniques (addressing unhelpful beliefs about sleep) and behavioural techniques (sleep restriction, stimulus control, sleep hygiene). mentioned by NICE as the first-line approach for chronic insomnia in adults, including menopausal women.

 This page contains self-reported experiences from the Narrated community — not clinical data.
 Outcomes are subjective.
 Always consult your doctor or specialist before starting, stopping, or changing any approach.